thatskyapplication/Discord-Delivery/Channels/welcome.md

 This is the place to be for anything Caelus.
 Check out these channels to see what you can do:
 - Keep updated by reading [channel|announcements]!
 - Need some help with [user|Caelus]?
 Head on over to [channel|support]!
 - Did something go wrong?
 Maybe you saw an error?
-Perhaps even [user|Caelus] raided your local fridge?
+Perhaps even [user|Caelus] raided your fridge?
 You can let us know over in [channel|issues]!
 - Share any feedback you have in [channel|feedback]!
 We'd love to hear!
 - Daily guides are sent in [channel|daily-guides]!